govCMS/sass-scaffold/README.md

         tar -zcf <database-file>.sql.tar.gz </local-location/database.sql>

 2. Copy it into the root directory of the `industry` project 'test' container.
-You can see  list of the container names with `ahoy ps`
+You can see list of the container names with `ahoy ps` or `docker-compose ps`

         docker cp <local/file.ext> <containername>:<desired-location-inside-container>